Traffic Management and Concrete Safety Barriers - Executive Summary

 - A study that has assessed current practice for mounting Temporary Traffic Management (TTM) signing on Vertical Concrete Barriers (VCB)'s.
 Current practices include the use of conventional sandbags plus webbing straps which tie sign frames to adjacent road furniture.

 - A survey of TTM experts to gauge current opinions on the subject.
-Those consulted include Highways Agency Area Teams, the Traffic Management Contractors Association, Britpave, manufacturers of concrete barriers, and sign frame manufacturers.
+Those consulted include National Highways Area Teams, the Traffic Management Contractors Association, Britpave, manufacturers of concrete barriers, and sign frame manufacturers.

 - A description and discussion of the various available solutions and recommendations for both permanent and temporary traffic management signs.